codeemoji/codeemoji-plugin/README.md

 The default value is set to _20 Lines of Code / Method_, which corresponds to the rounded up statistical threshold of _19.5 Lines of Code / Method_ cited by Lanza and Marinescu ("Object-Oriented Metrics in Practice", 2006).

+Notice that the default calculation also includes any lines covered by comments; the additional padding created by them can be excluded in the configuration.

 <table>
 <thead>
   <tr>